dankuck/dankuck.github.io/_posts/9-murder-she-chronicled.md

         - make it look like someone was trying to kill Kale himself to prevent him solving the case.

-    - Kale retires for the third or fourth time to much celebration for all the murders he has solved in 30 years.
+    - Kale retires to much celebration for all the murders he has solved in 30 years.

-    - At his retirement party, Kale vows to solve the murder of Lake Juniper which he actually committed.
+    - At his retirement party, Kale vows to solve the murder of Lake Juniper.
+The one he actually committed.

     - Kale calls up the suspects to let them know that he'll be at the hotel investigating them again.